MaikMichel/dbFlow/docs/deployment.md

 By specifying the ``-i/--init`` flag, an init release is retrieved from the depot and then applied.
+Schema clearing is opt-in and requires ``CLEAR_SCHEMA_ON_INIT=YES`` in ``apply.env`` or the environment.
 If no password is stored in the apply.env (this is recommended), it will be requested at the very beginning.
-Because on init then content of all included schemas will be deleted you are asked to proceed.
 When you provide an environment variable called ``DBFLOW_JENKINS`` with any value the question is skipped.

 ```shell